Complex Support Vector Machines for Regression and Quaternary Classification

-It is important to emphasize that all the aforementioned efforts to apply the SVM rationale to complex and hypercomplex numbers are limited to the case of the output data.
+It is important to emphasize that most of the aforementioned efforts to apply the SVM rationale to complex and hypercomplex numbers are limited to the case of the output data\footnote{In \cite{Corrochano2010} the authors consider also a Gabor kernel function which takes multivector inputs.}.
 These methods consider a multidimensional output, which can be represented, for example, as a complex number or a quaternion, while the input data are real vectors.
-Moreover, they employ real valued kernels to model the input-output relationship, breaking it down to its multidimensional components.
+In some cases, complex input data are considered as well, but in a rather trivial way, i.e., splitting the data into their real and imaginary parts.
+Moreover, these methods employ real valued kernels to model the input-out relationship, breaking it down to its multidimensional components.
 However, in this way many of the rich geometric characteristics of complex and hypercomplex spaces are lost.
-In this paper we propose a different approach to the problem of generalizing the SVM framework to complex spaces.
-Our modeling takes place directly into complex RKHS, which are generated by pure complex kernels, instead of real ones.
-In that fashion, the geometry of the complex space is preserved.
-To be inline with the current trend in complex signal processing, we employ the widely linear estimation process, which it has been shown to perform better than the standard linear one \cite{Boub_ACKLMS, Adali_2010_10640, Novey_2008_10638, Mandic_2009_10646, Kuh09}.
-This means that we model the input-output relationship as a sum of two parts.
-The first is linear with respect to the input vector, while the second is linear with respect to its conjugate.
-Moreover, we show that in the case of complex SVMs, the widely linear approach is a necessity, as the alternative would lead to a significantly restricted model.
-In order to compute the gradients, which are required by the Karush-Kuhn-Tucker conditions and the dual, we employ the generalized Wirtinger Calculus introduced in \cite{Bouboulis_2011_10643}.